What if you could bring in a steady stream of qualified leads actively looking for a decking contractor?

-Many people refer to this traffic as “organic traffic” or “free traffic” because once you are showing up for the right terms, you continue doing so month after month, often without any additional costs.
+Many people refer to this traffic as “organic traffic” or “free traffic” because once you are showing up for the right search terms, you continue doing so month after month, often without any additional costs.

 For example, when someone types in “deck builders sacramento”, this is what they see:

-Anytime someone Googles that phrase, this is what they will see, and according to a study by Chitika, the number one listing in Google for any keyword gets 33 percent of the total search traffic.
+According to a study by Chitika, the number one listing in Google for any keyword gets 33 percent of the total search traffic.

 That should be you!